By Jackie LaVerne, PowellsWood Gardener & Consultant and Owner of Magellanica Gardens Nursery

 1 ½ lb. of ripe fuchsia berries, washed

 Combine sugar, water and lemon juice in a pan and cook carefully over low heat until sugar dissolves.
 Set aside and allow to cool completely.
 Add the berries gently, folding them into the mixture so as not to break up the berries too much.
 Bring the mixture slowly to a boil.
 Boil until the mixture will set when tested on a plate.
 Seal in heated jars.
-Allow to cool completely before eating, then enjoy!This entry was posted on 09/09/2010 in Fuchsias 101, Garden Journal by PowellsWood
+Allow to cool completely before eating, then enjoy!This entry was posted on 09/09/2010 in How to Care for Fuchsias, Northwest Gardening Blog by PowellsWood